simulating-our-future/simulating-our-future/README.md

 The projects are available on Simulating_our_future's social media so it can reach a maximum of non-aware people.

-They last approximately 30 seconds and are displayed on these platforms :
+They last approximately 1 min and are displayed on these platforms :

 - TikTok (https://www.tiktok.com/@simulating_our_future)
 - Instagram Reels (https://www.instagram.com/simulating_our_future)